What to know about ‘Tiger King,’ the shocking Netflix series that has captivated the Internet

 The star of the show:

 Joe Maldonado-Passage, best known as Joe Exotic, the now-imprisoned controversial tiger breeder and former owner of a private zoo (Greater Wynnewood Exotic Animal Park) in Oklahoma.
-In addition to his passion for big cats, Joe loves explosives, singing country songs, and filming content for his YouTube channel.
+In addition to his passion for big cats, Joe loves explosives, singing country songs and filming content for his YouTube channel.
 He was also married multiple times to multiple men at a time, who are also featured in the documentary.
-One of the most surprising facts in the whole series is that Joe was never able to land his own reality TV show, even though everyone says his dream was to be a celebrity.
+One of the most surprising facts in the series is that Joe was never able to land his own reality TV show, even though everyone says his dream was to be a celebrity.

-If I don't get cast as Joe Exotic in the eventual biopic, Hollywood is broken.— dax shepard (@daxshepard) March 26, 2020

 You may also recognize him as the guy who made headlines during a run for president in 2016. (“Is America ready for the first redneck, gun-toting, mullet-sporting, tiger-tackling gay polygamist president?” asks one interviewer.
 “You know, I think they are,” Joe replies.)
-A couple years later, he made an unsuccessful bid for governor of Oklahoma.
+A couple of years later, he made an unsuccessful bid for governor of Oklahoma.

-Joe is currently serving a 22-year sentence in prison, because two months ago, he was found guilty on 19 charges.
-They include murder-for-hire (he says he was framed) as well as for violating the endangered species act when he killed five tigers.
+Joe is currently serving a 22-year sentence in prison because he was found guilty on 19 charges in a trial last year.
+They include murder-for-hire (he says he was framed) as well as for violating the Endangered Species Act when he killed five tigers.

 The other star of the show:

-Carole Baskin, an animal rights activist and owner of Big Cat Rescue in Tampa, Fla.
+Carole Baskin, an animal rights activist and owner of Big Cat Rescue in Tampa.
 She and Joe are mortal enemies; her mission was to put him out of business because she was horrified by how he treated his tigers, especially letting tourists pose with them.
-(Even though Carole also makes money by housing big cats, she emphasizes that hers is a sanctuary for animals in need and no one is allowed to touch them.)
-Carole was “ruthless” in her efforts to bring Joe down, and in return, Joe harassed her for years, the documentary says — eventually, they became entangled in a bitter lawsuit that wiped out Joe’s finances.
+(Even though Carole also makes money by housing big cats, she emphasizes that hers is a sanctuary for animals in need and that no one is allowed to touch them.)
+Carole was “ruthless” in her efforts to bring Joe down, and in return, Joe harassed her for years, the documentary says.
+Eventually, they became entangled in a bitter lawsuit that wiped out Joe’s finances.

 There’s also an episode devoted to the mysterious disappearance of Carole’s wealthy ex-husband, Don Lewis, who vanished decades ago.
 One rumor that made the news, which Joe enthusiastically embraces, is that she fed him to her tigers.
 (Carole calls this “the most ludicrous of all the lies.”)
-This leads to truly the strangest scene, in which Joe casts a Carole lookalike to star in a music video for his song “Here Kitty Kitty,” which features a graphic depiction of what he thinks happened to Don Lewis.
+This leads to truly the strangest scene, in which Joe casts a Carole look-alike to star in a music video for his song “Here Kitty Kitty,” which features a graphic depiction of what he thinks happened to Don Lewis.

 Their feud culminates in the last two episodes, as the documentary looks at what happened when a federal grand jury indicted Joe of trying to hire someone to kill Carole.